lmjackso/forensics/README.md

 	This function attempts to retrieve a metadata map from a file whose type is not known.
 It's input is a file name or I/O stream and it's output is a metadata map.

 parse_map_from_directory(directory):
 	This function takes a directory, and parses every file inside of it for metadata.
 It then constructs a map of filenames to their corresponding metadata maps.
 This map of filenames to the corresponding typed metadata maps is what this function returns.
+The map of metadata maps between description of the field and the value of the field, which is originally in a Data object.
+In order to retrieve the value in as a native python object, use the function get_value, provided.

+	i.e.
+	directory = "User/lmjackso/Private/Test"
+	filename = "User/lmjackso/Private/Test/test.png"

+	get_value(parse_map_from_directory(directory)[filename]['width'])
+	>> some number of pixels, i.e. 1920

 /**helper**/
 filter_map_by_extension(extension,metadatamap)